SSGAalto/recagglo/README.md

 ## Requirements and setup

 Python 3 packages: numpy, scipy, pandas, argparse.
+Also, you need a C compiler and Cython to compile the cython code.
 The code was tested with Python versions 3.6 and 3.7.

-`pip3 install numpy, scipy, pandas, argparse`
+`pip3 install numpy, scipy, pandas, argparse, Cython`

-Also, you need a C compiler and cython to compile the cython code.
+Alternatively, you can use the provided `requirements.txt` file:

+`pip3 install -r requirements.txt`

 Compile the cython package `asym_linkage.pyx` with this command: